A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

-In this section we show the evaluation of the interference strategies with an APT attack.
-We simulated a watering hole attack similar to \textit{the Black Vine} APT from Symantec \cite{blackvine}.
+\textbf{Black Vine} We simulated a watering hole attack similar to the \textit{Black Vine} malware from Symantec \cite{blackvine}.
 This attack has three main components: a Trojan, a backdoor and a keylogger.
-First, the attacker sends a spear-phishing e-mail to a user with a link for downloading the Trojan encryption tool.
-If the user clicks on the link and later uses the Trojan tool to encrypt a file, the tool downloads and executes a backdoor from a C\&C server while encrypting the requested file.
+First, the attacker sends a phishing e-mail to a user with a link for downloading the Trojan encryption tool.
+If the user clicks on the link and later uses the Trojan to encrypt a file, the tool downloads and executes a backdoor from a C\&C server while encrypting the requested file.
 Then, the backdoor copies the directory structure and the ssh host key from the user's machine into a file and sends it to the C\&C server.
 After the backdoor executes, the attacker deletes any traces of the infection without affecting the Trojan's encryption/decryption functionality.
 The attacker will also install a keylogger to obtain root privileges.
 Next, the backdoor runs a script that uploads sensitive data to the C\&C server.

 The Trojan is written in C using \textit{libgcrypt} for encryption and decryption.
 It uses the curl library for downloading the backdoor from the Internet.
 In our simulation we used the \textit{logkeys} keylogger \cite{logkeys}.
 The backdoor script uses scp for sending the data to the C\&C server.